dottjt/plastic/chapters/03-family.md

 <!-- Describe Rich Chinese -->

-The rich 21st Century asian was .
-It did not know what it needed, only what it thought was Western.
+The 21st Century asian was a relic to be imagined.
+A creature which did not see needed, only what it saw on Western TV.
 White Mercedes Benz,

 Council men

 Spread legs gather around a plate of Hungrarian Hungarian heese grown from a

 <!-- Approach the house -->